csci479/csci479.github.io/docs/final.md

   - Given more time, what are ways that your application could be improved (if any)?
   - A good wrap-up paragraph or two that summarizes your project.

 This is your final product and it should reflect the professional style and structure that we have been shooting for over the course of this semester!
-I would _heavily_ encourage you to use the Overleaf template that is linked to from our shared Drive folder (or a similarly styled professional template).
+I would _heavily_ encourage you to use the Overleaf template (or a similarly styled professional template).
+I will also allow a web-based format if you would like to develop it for showing off to future employers (for example, Wordpress or Medium).
+However, I will maintain the same styling expectations.

 ### Team Presentation
 The team presentation should aim at faculty and students who have sufficient computing experiences.
 The presentation should contain the following points and should be **no more than 15 minutes**.
 There is no lower limit on your presentation time.